 Workplace Injuries and Workers’ Compensation

-However, sometimes your injury will be caused by the negligence of someone other than your employer.
-In that case, you could have a direct personal injury claim against this third party and your claim would not be limited by workers compensation laws.
+Our workplace injury lawyer in Tampa, FL understands that every year, millions of workers are injured while working for private employers.
+It is very important to determine whether your injury was caused by your employer or some other person or corporation.
+If you have sustained an injury or illness while working, you may have the right to receive benefits that cover their medical expenses and lost wages under Florida’s workers’ compensation laws.
+However, sometimes injuries are caused by the negligence of someone other than your employer.
+In that case, you could have grounds to file a direct personal injury claim against this third party and your claim would not be limited by workers’ compensation laws.
 It is important to contact an experienced personal injury attorney who can advise you who is at fault for your injuries and help you recover all of the damages and benefits you deserve.

 Do I have to report my injury?